-NOTICE: Only discharge waste water overboard in approved areas.
-It is your responsibility to comply with local laws and regulations regarding the discharge of waste into waterways.
+NOTICE: Overboard discharge of waste water should only be used in approved areas.
+It is your responsibility to comply with local regulations regarding the discharge of waste.
 You could be fined if your boat has an operable overboard discharge system.